MrPicklePinosaur/marklin_ctl/README.md

 make
 ```

-This should produce iotest.elf and iotest.img.
+This should produce marklinctl.elf and marklinctl.img.
 You can inspect the .elf file
 (e.g., using readelf) to understand the structure of your compiled code.
 The
 .img file is a memory image of your program (generated from the .elf file),
 which can be deployed to the RPi and run.
 See the course web page for